jeffhandley/react-composite-pages/README.md

     // This could be an async data fetching operation const { to = "World" } = url.parse(req.url, true).query;

-    // This could be the creation of a flux/redux store const state = { hello: { to }};
+    // This could be the creation of a flux store const state = { hello: { to }};

     // Load the Template Container Component using this same approach